-Magnetic and superconducting drives are researched, along with dedicated power electronics that allow full range power conversion and their integration into the nacelle design as shown in figure 3.4.
+Magnetic and superconducting drives are researched, along with dedicated power electronics that allow full range power conversion and their integration into the nacelle design.
 The magnetic pseudo direct-drive (PDD) generator is realizing the possibility of applying magnetic gears in wind turbines.
 In a PDD generator, the magnetic gear and the electrical generator are mechanically as well as magnetically integrated.
-Prototypes of PDD machines with a continuous torque output of 4 kNm to $^{\sim}16$ kNm have been designed, manufactured and tested.
-A 200 kNm wind turbine generator is currently being manufactured as shown in figure 3.3 and will be tested in Q1 2018.
+Prototypes of PDD machines with a continuous torque output of 4 kNm to ~16 kNm have been designed, manufactured and tested.
+A 200kNm wind turbine generator is currently being manufactured and will be tested in Q1 2018.